digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/getting-started/holding.rst

 a corresponding
 :ref:`Holding <type-daml-finance-interface-holding-base-base-14854>` is created.

-You can imagine that the latter step happens only after Alice has shown up at the bank and delivered physical banknotes corresponding to the amount of the deposit.
+You can imagine that the latter step happens only after Alice has shown up at the Bank and delivered physical banknotes corresponding to the amount of the deposit.

 Frequently Asked Questions